 he can repay Mr. Fezziwig by showing kindness to his clerk, Bob Cratchit.

-Scrooge balks at this suggestions insisting that “business is business.”
+Scrooge balks at this suggestion and insists that “business is business.”
 The Spirit then tells Scrooge it is time to

-show him the more darker moments of his life, but before she can proceed,
+show him the darker moments of his life, but before she can proceed,

 Scrooge lifts a veil over her head and starts to throttle her, only to wake up